khao2393/Fintech-Case-Study/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

 *Ever since Robinhood entered the trading industry, "Mobile first" development is now the industry standard and all brokers with mobile apps reported significant increases in trades placed via mobile devices as well as overall customer engagement.
-Majority of customers prefer connecting via mobile device only.
+Majority of customers prefer connecting via mobile device.
 Also, more traditional brokerages are aiming to cut down trading fees to retain customers.
 For example, JP Morgan You Invest App gave customers 100 commission free stock and ETF trades in the first year after opening an account.*

 * What are the other major companies in this domain?